Lewis McDonald

 Lewis Richard McDonald (22 November 1881 - 18 September 1936) was an Australian politician.
 He was a Labor member of the Queensland Legislative Council from 1917 until its abolition in 1922.
+He was appointed as the first full-time state secretary of the ALP in Queensland in 1910 and was a long-serving Queensland delegate to the Australian Labor Party Federal Executive.